Cat Sitters: Don't Overextend Yourself!

 Manage Expectations

-As stated in our previous article Tips To Become A Top Notch Sitter – Part 1, it’s important to be sure that you’re incredibly honest with both a potential client and yourself when it comes to expectations.
+As discussed in a previous article, Tips To Become A Top-Notch Sitter - Part 1, many sitters find it helpful to be transparent with both potential cat parents and themselves when it comes to expectations.
 What does that mean?
-First and foremost, can you give the cat client everything it needs?
+First and foremost, consider if you can give the cat everything it needs.
 Does the cat require medication, subcutaneous fluids, or injections?
-If yes, you must be sure that you have previous experience with these.
+If so, you might consider whether you are comfortable with these tasks before accepting.
+For tips on administering meds, check out How to Give a Cat a Pill: 5 Easy Tips.

-Additionally, you need to know how to manage your time.
-With multiple five-star reviews comes more reservation requests.
-Taking on more reservations requires amazing time management skills, taking your travel radius into account, and setting realistic expectations.
-I live in Los Angeles, specifically in the neighborhood of Hollywood.
-For me, I know it is completely unrealistic to have my travel radius be anything beyond four to five miles.
-In areas with less traffic to contend with, it’s not uncommon to have a travel radius of more than ten miles.
-If I were back in upstate New York where I grew up, I would have a travel radius of ten miles because the commute time is much less crazy.
+Additionally, managing your time is key.
+As you build a reputation, you may see an increase in reservation requests.
+Taking on more reservations requires strong time management skills, taking your service area into account, and setting realistic expectations.
+For example, a sitter in Los Angeles, specifically in Hollywood, might decide it is unrealistic to have a service radius beyond four to five miles.
+In areas with less traffic to contend with, it's not uncommon for sitters to have a radius of more than ten miles.
+If that same sitter were in upstate New York, they might choose a radius of ten miles because the commute time is much more predictable.
 In LA, Beverly Hills is fewer than five miles away, but it can often take 35+ minutes to get there.

 Think About the Logistics

-Continuing with the travel train of thought: if you are in a major city and rely on public transportation, you need to be super mindful and even more brutally honest about your travel distance, time, and the number of clients you take on.
-Many cities have excellent public transportation (Los Angeles is not one of those places!).
-However, you become reliant on the schedules of the metro transit system and therefore have no control over scheduling, accidents, issues, weather-related delays, etc. As someone who lived in New York City for years and had to rely on either the train, the bus, my bike, or my feet, I know it’s tough to not always be able to account for the regular crazy occurrences.
-Additionally, if you have a client who is requesting a double drop-in, but lives 45-60 minutes away, it may be in everyone’s best interest to turn down the request as that will result in 90-120 minutes of commuting alone if absolutely everything runs smoothly.
+Continuing with the travel train of thought: if you are in a major city and rely on public transportation, it helps to be mindful of your travel distance, time, and the number of cat parents you take on.
+Many cities have excellent public transportation (Los Angeles is not always one of those places!).
+However, relying on the schedules of the metro transit system means you have less control over scheduling, delays, or weather-related issues.
+As someone who lived in New York City for years and relied on the train, the bus, a bike, or walking, I know it's tough to account for every delay.
+Additionally, if a cat parent requests a double drop-in but lives 45-60 minutes away, you might consider whether that fits your business model, as that could result in 90-120 minutes of commuting alone.

 Don't Take On Everything That Comes Your Way